-- Barming Pre-School and Primary School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Barming Pre-School and Primary School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+- Harrietsham C of E Primary School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Harrietsham C of E Primary School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
 Children with SEND will be supported to communicate and ensure that their voice is heard and acted upon. - All members of staff are encouraged to appropriately explore potential indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
 Staff will be mindful that children with SEND, or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENCO (Mrs M Stere) to plan support as required. - Our school has a robust intimate care policy which ensures that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
+The DSL will work closely with the SENCO (Carolyn Tanner) to plan support as required. - Our school has robust intimate/personal care policies, which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
 Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
-Further information can be found on our website on the policy page.
+Further information can be found in our policies: https://harrietshamchurchofenglandprimaryschool.secure-primarysite.net/policies/

-5.2 Children requiring mental health support.
+5.2 Children requiring mental health support

-- Barming Pre-School and Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should complete a FSW referral form which will escalate their concerns to our Family Support Worker.
-Mr C. Laker (Headteacher) and Miss H. Rootes (Deputy Headteacher) are also both Mental Health First Aiders. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
-This is delivered through our PSHE and RSE curriculums which can be found on our school website.
-We also have further support for our families on our 'Support for Families' page - https://www.barming.kent.sch.uk/support-for-our-families.
+- Harrietsham C of E Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: o Identify possible mental health problems, ensure they make the DSL or FLO and Wellbeing lead aware with a clear referral through CPOMs. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+The school has a trained Wellbeing lead along with support provided in our curriculum (PSHE and RSHE).

-5.3 Children who are absent from education.
+5.3 Children who are absent from education